CompEpigen/DecompPipeline/vignettes/DecompPipeline.md

   pdf_document:
     toc: yes
 bibliography: biblio.bib
+vignette: >
+  %\VignetteIndexEntry{MeDeCom}
+  %\VignetteEngine{knitr::rmarkdown}
+  \usepackage[utf8]{inputenc}
 ---

 # Introduction

-*DecompPipeline* is an R package created for preprocessing DNA Methylation data for [MeDeCom](http://public.genetik.uni-sb.de/medecom/).
-Briefly, MeDeCom performs non-negative matrix factorization of complex methylation data sets to discover latent methylation components (LMCs).
+*DecompPipeline* is an R package created for preprocessing DNA Methylation data for deconvolution of complex tissue samples using one of the methods [MeDeCom](http://public.genetik.uni-sb.de/medecom/), [RefFreeEWAS](https://cran.r-project.org/web/packages/RefFreeEWAS/index.html) or [EDec](https://github.com/BRL-BCM/EDec).
+Briefly, non-negative matrix factorization of complex methylation data sets is performed to discover latent methylation components (LMCs).
 Those components can, for instance, represent cell types, but are not limited to that.
 The *DecompPipeline* uses the [RnBeads](https://rnbeads.org) package for handling input DNA methylation data and is able to handle both BeadArray (27k, 450k, EPIC) and bisulfite sequencing (RRBS, WGBS) data.
 Necessary steps include stringent filtering and selecting the correct subset of CpG sites for downstream MeDeCom analysis.
-As another MeDeCom helper package, check out [FactorViz](https://github.com/lutsik/FactorViz) for the visualization of MeDeCom results.
+Also check out [FactorViz](https://github.com/lutsik/FactorViz) for the visualization of deconvolution results.

 # Installation